Assistance Publique-Hôpitaux de Paris, Hôpital Saint-Antoine

 Centre information

-Reference centre for inflammatory biliary diseases and autoimmune hepatitis, CRMIVB-H (Centre de Référence des Maladies Inflammatoires des Voies Biliaires et des Hépatites auto-immunes) is the coordination centre (CRMR) of the French national network for rare inflammatory and autoimmune liver diseases (MIVB-H).
+The Reference Centre for Inflammatory Biliary Diseases and Autoimmune Hepatitis “Centre de Référence des Maladies Inflammatoires des Voies Biliaires et des Hépatites auto-immunes” (CRMIVB-H) is the coordination centre (CRMR) of the French national network for rare inflammatory and autoimmune liver diseases (MIVB-H).
 It is located within the Hepatology Department at the Saint Antoine Hospital, which is part of the Public Assistance Hospitals of Paris (AP-HP).

-Accredited by the French Health Minister since 2005, the CRMIVB-H is a highly specialised centre, with recognised expertise regarding rare inflammatory and autoimmune liver diseases management, research and training.
-The CRMIVB-H hosts a multidisciplinary team with major expertise in rare hepatobiliary diseases, hepatology, liver transplantation and hepatobiliary surgery, hepatology intensive care, as well as related departments of anatomopathology, imaging, molecular genetics, immunology, interventional endoscopy, specialized biochemistry, epidemiology and statistical methodology.
+Accredited by the French Ministry of Health since 2005, the CRMIVB-H is a highly specialised centre with recognised expertise in the management, research, and training related to rare inflammatory and autoimmune liver diseases.
+The CRMIVB-H hosts a multidisciplinary team with major expertise in rare hepatobiliary diseases, hepatology, liver transplantation and hepatobiliary surgery, hepatology intensive care, as well as related departments of anatomopathology, imaging, molecular genetics, immunology, interventional endoscopy, specialised biochemistry, epidemiology, and statistical methodology.

-As coordination centre, the CRMIVB-H manages the activity and the co-operative actions of the MIVB-H network.
-The MIVB-H network joins 31 French healthcare centres with competence in the management of rare inflammatory and autoimmune liver diseases of adults and children.
-The French Ministry of Health has officially accredited these care centres in 2008, as part of the national rare diseases plans (PNMRs).
-These national plans aim at structuring a high level of care for rare diseases and at improving the visibility of the apparatus thus established for both patients and healthcare professionals.
+As a coordination centre, the CRMIVB-H manages the activities and cooperative actions of the MIVB-H network.
+The MIVB-H network includes 28 French healthcare centres with expertise in the management of rare inflammatory and autoimmune liver diseases in both adults and children.
+These care centres were officially accredited by the French Ministry of Health in 2008, as part of the national rare diseases plans (Plans Nationaux Maladies Rares, PNMRs).
+These national plans aim to structure a high level of care for rare diseases and to improve the visibility of the system established for both patients and healthcare professionals.

-In addition to the CRMIVB-H coordination centre, the MIVB-H network includes 3 constitutive reference centres (Lille, Grenoble, Villejuif), which have been accredited by the French Health Minister in 2017, and participate to the CRMR missions.
+In addition to the CRMIVB-H coordination centre, the MIVB-H network includes 4 constitutive reference centres (Hôpital Bicêtre, Villejuif, Lyon, and Nantes), which were re-accredited by the French Ministry of Health in 2023 and contribute to the CRMR missions.